What is hypoglycemia?

 Many of the symptoms listed can be due to other medical conditions.
 If you have a diabetic cat, it is extremely important to check his blood glucose levels and urine daily.

 The veterinarian will perform a physical examination of your cat and obtain a medical history from you including any medications your cat is on (including insulin), dosages, diet and accompanying symptoms.
 If your cat is not a diabetic, it will be important to find out the underlying cause of hypoglycemia.

-- Complete blood count, biochemical profile, and urinalysis to evaluate liver and kidney function as well as to check for signs of infection such as elevated white blood cells.
+- Baseline tests: Complete blood count, biochemical profile, and urinalysis to evaluate blood glucose levels, liver and kidney function as well as to check for signs of infection or cancer such as elevated white blood cells.

 - ACTH stimulation test: This test measures the ability of the adrenal glands to respond to adrenocorticotrophic hormone (ACTH) which is made in the pituitary gland, travelling through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
 The ACTH stimulation test measures levels of cortisol in the blood before and after an injection of synthetic ACTH.

-- Radiograph or ultrasound of the pancreas to look for tumours.
+- Imaging studies: Radiograph or ultrasound of the pancreas to look for tumours.

-If your cat is having seizures or is unconscious, he or she will need to see a veterinarian immediately, along the way administer sugar as outlined above.
+If your cat is having seizures or is unconscious, they need to see a veterinarian immediately, along the way administer sugar as outlined above.

 It is important to follow up with your veterinarian, even if your cat appears to be fine.
 It may be necessary to re-adjust insulin levels in the diabetic cat.